Keyfactor/hashicorp-vault-caplugin/readme_source.md

  ```

 ## Security
-The security section does not change specifically for the <Product> CA Gateway.
+The security section does not change specifically for the Hashicorp Vault PKI CA Gateway.
 Refer to the AnyGateway Documentation for more detail.
 ```json
   /*Grant permissions on the CA to users or groups in the local domain.
 	READ: Enumerate and read contents of certificates.